Do you ever feel exhausted when you see your prospects visiting your website for longer and leave your website without turning into your customers?

 It’s another most and least valuable perspective.
 Without the defined purpose of re-targeting, the potential prospects with the campaign are like to pour your money down in a sinkhole, and as digital marketers, you know how it is challenging to restore it.

-Most probably, you made mistakes while growing campaign cause hasn’t enough knowledge about the market and the purpose of your existing product.
+Most probably, you made mistakes while growing the campaign cause haven’t enough knowledge about the market and the purpose of your existing product.

 If you want to take your business to the next level, then you need to give a sense of your brand purpose to the audience.
 You have to clarify what you are trying to covey, what offers do you have for them, etc. For retargeting, you need to decide the type of audience that you want to reach.